bowswung/voobly-scraper/README.md

 The rating of the player on the relevant ladder before the match
 ### MatchPlayerPostRating
 The rating of the player on the relevant ladder after the match
+### MatchPlayerRecording
+URL to recording for this match.
+Voobly does not keep recordings for long, so these will only work for a few months after the match has been played.

 ## Civ ids
 These are the same as the ids Voobly uses to display civ images.
 Voobly has some errors here, and uses civ ids for which it doesn't have a picture or any information.
 This seems to be due to a use of incompatible mods (WK with UP 1.4 for example).
 These civs are labelled as "VooblyCivError".